kbountro/pSAX/README.md

 # Kernel-based probabilistic SAX (pSAX)
 MATLAB implementation of the pSAX time-series symbolic representation.
-Tested with MATLAB R2019a.
+Tested with MATLAB versions R2018b and R2019a.

 # Table of Contents
 1. [Introduction](#introduction)